ray-project/ray/doc/source/ray-core/package-ref.rst

 Job
 ~~~
 CLIs to submit, stop, and monitor Ray jobs.
-See :ref:`Ray Job Submission API Reference <ray-job-submission-api-ref-under-construction>`.
+See :ref:`Ray Job Submission API Reference <ray-job-submission-cli-ref>`.

 State
 ~~~~~
 CLIs to access the snapshot of the cluster state.
-See :ref:`Ray State API Reference <state-api-ref>`.
+See :ref:`Ray State API Reference <state-api-cli-ref>`.